-Extraction conditions described above, which have been used to provide a measure of the hazard potential for risk estimation of the device or material, are based on historical precedent.
-Other conditions that simulate the extraction that occurs during clinical use, or provide an adequate measure of the hazard potential, may be used, but shall be described and justified.
+The extraction conditions described above, which have been used to provide a measure of the hazard potential for risk estimation of the device or material, are based on historical precedent.
+Other conditions that simulate the leachables occurring during clinical use, or that provide an adequate measure of the hazard potential, may be used but shall be described and justified.

-Extraction is a complex process influenced by time, temperature, surface-area-to-volume ratio, extraction vehicle and the phase equilibrium 1) of the material.
+Extraction is a complex process influenced by time, temperature, surface-area-to-volume ratio, the extraction vehicle and the phase equilibrium1) of the material.
 The effects of higher temperatures or other conditions on extraction kinetics and the identity of the extraction vehicle(s) should be considered carefully if accelerated or exaggerated extraction is used.